shangoyanyi/my-aws-lambda/README.md

 # My AWS Lambda
-Use Amazon lambda to build some interesting tools.
+A sample project of Amazon lambda (and DynamoDB as well).

-## mod-movies-crawler
+## lambda module: mod-movies-crawler
-A web crawler to get what movies are on MOD now and update dynamoDB.
+A web crawler to get MOD movies and update dynamoDB.

-## slack-mod-movies
+## lambda module: mod-movies-slackbot
-A slack request handler to answer what movies are on MOD now from dynamoDB.
+A slack request handler to answer MOD movies from dynamoDB.